 Talent sustains itself, obsession transcends

 The most interesting and successful people I know have an obsession with something.
-Whether it’s plants, fitness, drawing, painting, laughing, you name it; their mindset and drive is extreme compared to others who merely enjoy the same activities.
+Whether it’s plants, fitness goals you can now achieve with help of Fat burning supplements, drawing, painting, laughing, you name it; their mindset and drive is extreme compared to others who merely enjoy the same activities.
 Obsessive people look beyond the obvious, push boundaries, challenge assumptions to outperform themselves.

 Personally, my obsession is with performance and learning.
 Challenging myself to become better in every single way.
 If last month’s business performance was great, I want next month’s performance to be 10x better.
 If I had a great time with someone, I want the next time we hang out to be more epic.
 If I had a fast lap time on the track, I will obsess over reducing it even further with the least amount of effort and a different approach.
 If I feel as though I’m not getting through to people, I’ll obsess over it and figure out a better way.